The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Limitations of Private Pay

-So far, setting up as a private pay practice seems like it's all rainbows and butterflies, but it does have some limitations.
+So far, setting up as a private pay practice seems like it's all rainbows and butterflies.
+However, it does have some limitations.

 Need To Build Your Own Referral Network

-With private pay, you won’t receive referrals from other credentialed providers on the panel.
+With private pay, you won’t receive referrals from other credentialed providers.
 You’ll have to build your own referral network.
-If you’re a newly practicing therapist, this means you might be building your network from scratch.
+If you’re a newly practicing therapist, this means you could be starting your network from scratch.

 Less Diverse Client Base

-Private pay can expose you to a wider potential client population since you aren’t limited to the people who are covered by the insurance company.
-Ironically though, there’s a higher chance your private pay client base will have less diversity potentially in terms of race, economic status, and more.
+Private pay can expose you to a wider potential client population.
+You aren’t limited to the people who are covered by the insurance company.
+There’s a higher chance your private pay client base will have less diversity.
+This could be in terms of race, economic status, and more.

 More Challenge in Getting Low-income Clients

 It’s often more difficult to accept low-income clients when you have a private pay fee schedule.
-This is because many of them rely on employer-provided coverage to afford various health services, including therapy.
+This is because many of them rely on employer-provided coverage, including therapy.

 The Wild Card: Superbills

-If you decide to become a private pay practice, you can opt to receive insurance reimbursement as an out-of-network provider at the same time.
+If you decide to become a private pay practice, you can still receive insurance reimbursement.
+You can be an out-of-network provider at the same time.
 The key to this is using superbills.

-Superbills are itemized invoices that you provide to your clients, so that they can submit this to their insurance provider.
-Just like you would with in-network claims, you’ll need to use the appropriate billing codes and provide documents showing the necessity of the treatment.
+Superbills are itemized invoices that you provide to your clients.
+They can submit this to their insurance provider.
+You’ll need to use the appropriate billing codes and provide documents showing the necessity of the treatment.

-This option can be convenient, because you don’t have to deal with the insurer directly – that’s your client’s responsibility.
-You would also receive payment for the sessions upfront as any insurance reimbursements would go directly to the client, not to you.
+This option can be convenient, because you don’t have to deal with the insurer directly.
+That’s your client’s responsibility.
+You would also receive payment for the sessions upfront.
+Any insurance reimbursements would go to the client, not to you.

-Clients might come to you seeking your assistance with submitting their superbills, or needing to make edits so that they will go through with their particular insurance company.
+Clients might come to you seeking your assistance with submitting their superbills.
+They might need to be edited for their particular insurance company.
 You may also need to explain how the process works with out-of-network benefits.

-We understand that explaining and calculating out-of-network insurance payments can be a challenge, so we created an out-of-network insurance calculator to help make things easier.
-With this tool, you’ll be able to communicate better with your clients about the reimbursement process and help them feel empowered to make decisions regarding their healthcare.
+We understand that explaining and calculating out-of-network insurance payments can be a challenge.
+We created an out-of-network insurance calculator to help make things easier.
+With this tool, you’ll be able to communicate better with your clients about the reimbursement process.
+Help them feel empowered to make decisions regarding their healthcare.

 Should a Therapist Get Credentialed by Insurance?